jmechnich/s3turbo/README.md

 ## Usage of s3midi

-The MIDI device numbers can be given on the command line using `--indev` and `--outdev`. `--listdev` lists all available MIDI devices.
+The MIDI device numbers can be given on the command line using `-i/--indev` and `-o/--outdev`. `-l/--listdev` lists all available MIDI devices.
 Defaults for command line arguments can be set using a configuration file `~/.s3turbo.conf`, e.g. containing:
 ```
 indev:  2
 outdev: 3
 ```
 Sending a basic status request to the synthesizer.
-The `--exit` flag causes the program to terminate after one second of inactivity from the synthesizer.
+The `-e/--exit` flag causes the program to terminate after one second of inactivity from the synthesizer.
 ```
 ./s3midi --command STAT_REQUEST
   Data: